nicolaei/master/docs/thesis/source/05_implementation.md

 Implementation
 ==============

-In the following chapter we will take a look at the strategies and parameters that have been tested and how the these have been implemented in code and hardware.
-In addition to that we will be talking about difficulties that have rissen from the implementation and during the execution of these experiments.
+Now we will take a look at the strategies and parameters that have been tested and how the these have been implemented in code and hardware.
+In addition to that we will be talking about difficulties that have risen from the implementation and during the execution of these experiments.

 Scanning Strategies
 -------------------

+\todo{Write an intro to this section!}

 ### Full Scan

-The full scan is used as a base-line test for comparisons.

-As mentioned earlier, this approach will simply go through all channels in one go.
+As mentioned in the previous chapter, this approach will simply go through all channels in one go.
 Meaning that we go from channel 1 to 12 without any breaks.
 This is how a typical scan works with most modern implementations.

+The full scan results are used as a base-line test for comparisons.

 ### Selective Scanning

-With the selective channel approach I will be testing two approaches.
+Two strategies will be tested for the selective channel approach.
-As mentioned earlier in this chapter, according to [@APDiscovery], some percentage of adjacent channels will be discovered while in any given channels due to channel overlapping.
+As mentioned in the previous chapter, according to [@APDiscovery], some percentage of adjacent channels will be discovered while in any given channels due to channel overlapping.